-related security-Optional repurchase of 167-168)).
-Such discretionary purchases by the seller where proceeds could be reinvested in other loans should not constitute "active portfolio management" because such repurchases fall outside the activities enumerated under items a and b under paragraph 15 of the EBA guidelines.
-The base prospectus includes an affirmative statement that the sale/repurchase rights of the seller do not constitute active portfolio management (see the base prospectus section "Assignment of the loans and their related security-No active portfolio management" (page 168)).
+account" (pages 170-171), and "Assignment of the loans and their related security-Optional repurchase of loans under a mortgage account" (pages 171-172)).
+Such discretionary purchases reinvested in other loans should not constitute "active portfolio management" because such repurchases fall outside the activities enumerated under items a and b under paragraph 15 of the EBA guidelines.
+The base prospectus includes an affirmative statement that the sale/repurchase rights of the seller do not constitute active portfolio management (see the base prospectus section "Assignment of the loans and their related security-No active portfolio management" (page 172)).

-Homogeneity, obligations of the streams, no transferable securities underlying exposures, periodic payment in the first subparagraph of Article 20(8) has been further clarified in the Delegated Regulation further specifying which underlying exposures are deemed to be homogeneous in accordance with 2017/2402.
+Homogeneity, obligations of the underlying exposures, periodic payment streams, no transferable securities

+27. The criterion on the homogeneity as specified Contractually binding and enforceable obligations in the first subparagraph of Article 20(8) has been further clarified in the Delegated Regulation further specifying which underlying exposures are